Connect with others who understand.

 Damaged bile ducts can’t carry bile to the digestive system, causing a buildup of bile in the liver.
 Over time, the damaged liver tissue is replaced with fibrosis (scar tissue).
 This can lead to cirrhosis, which occurs when the buildup of scarring becomes permanent, replacing healthy liver tissue.
 This prevents the liver from functioning properly.
 Some people with PBC eventually develop liver failure.

 Many health experts believe PBC is an autoimmune disease, meaning the immune system attacks healthy tissues by mistake.
 People with PBC have more white blood cells called T cells that collect in their liver and cause inflammation.
-Around 95 percent of people with PBC also have antimitochondrial antibodies (AMA), which are biomarkers (measurable substances in your body) for autoimmune disease.
+Around 95 percent of people with PBC also have antimitochondrial antibodies (AMAs), which are biomarkers (measurable substances in your body) for autoimmune disease.

 2. PBC Has Both Genetic and Environmental Risk Factors